-Our main focus is the source of the difference between the R&D response to global and neglected diseases.
-One possibility, which we cannot test directly, is that drug development is more expensive for neglected diseases than for global diseases, which might mean that the potential market size for a neglected disease would have to be greater than for a global disease to induce an equivalent amount of R&D effort.
-This effect could be compounded if early scientific efforts on a disease open up the prospect of a stream of patentable innovations over time after the first drugs are commercialized (Kitch 1977).
-Another possible explanation is that neglected diseases primarily affect countries that have had weak patent systems historically, which may lead investing organizations to hesitate in committing R&D out of concern than patents will not be enforced.
+R&D effort.
+This effect could be compounded if early scientific efforts on a disease open up the prospect of a stream of patentable innovations over time after the first drugs are commercialized (Kitch, 1977).
+Another possible explanation is that neglected diseases primarily affect countries that have had weak patent systems historically, which may lead investing organizations to hesitate in committing R&D out of concern that patents will not be enforced.
 Firms also may anticipate that drugs introduced into developing countries may be quickly imitated or licensed, thereby blunting their abilities to obtain profit from them.
-We address these possibilities in the specification presented in column 3, which decomposes market size not only by disease type but also by prevalence in countries with or without TRIPS-compliant patent systems.
-The difference between γ_1 and γ_2 reflects the relationship between the adoption of IP and R&D efforts for global diseases, and the difference between γ_3 and γ_4 does likewise for neglected diseases.
+We address these possibilities in the specification presented in column 3 of table 2, which decomposes market size not only by disease type but also by prevalence in countries with or without TRIPS-compliant patent systems.
+The difference between γ_1 and γ_2 reflects the relationship between the adoption of IP and R&D efforts for global diseases, as does the difference between γ_3 and γ_4 for neglected diseases.
 For both types of diseases, there is a strong positive association between TRIPS compliance and R&D effort, with R&D more responsive to IP-protected market size for global diseases than for neglected diseases.
-Thus, we find that IP protection is associated with increased R&D effort for both types of diseases, but there remains a statistically significant difference between the response to IP-protected market size for global diseases.
+Thus, we find that IP protection is associated with increased R&D effort for both types of diseases, but there remains a statistically significant difference between the response to IP-protected market size for global diseases and IP-protected neglected diseases.

-In Section III, we noted that patent protection might not lead to greater expected profits in countries where most patients are unable to pay even the marginal cost of producing a treatment.
-Our final specification, which estimates equation 4, separates potential market size by disease type, existence of patent protection and the income level of those afflicted.
-By separating countries by income level, the analysis allows for differences in the relationships between TRIPS compliance and R&D effort based on projections of ability to pay.
+In section III, we noted that patent protection might not lead to greater expected profits in countries where most patients are unable to pay even the marginal cost of producing a treatment.
+Our final specification, which estimates equation (4), separates potential market size by disease type, existence of patent protection, and the income level of those afflicted.
+By separating countries by income level, the analysis allows differences in the relationships between TRIPS compliance and R&D effort based on projections of ability to pay.
 As expected, we find the greatest increment to R&D effort associated with increases in potential market size in high-income countries with patent protection.
 This relationship holds for both global and neglected diseases: the coefficients η_1 and η_9 are 0.353 and 0.342, respectively.
-Both are statistically significant different from zero, but not from each other, which suggests that R&D costs for the two types of diseases are roughly the same.16 In high income countries - where ability to pay is less likely to be blunted by poverty and the absence of complementary services such as clinics, personnel, etc., - the adoption of patent protection seems to induce research on diseases that are prevalent in the population.
+Both are statistically significant different from 0, but not from each other, which suggests that R&D costs for the two types of diseases are roughly the same.16 In high-income countries, where ability to pay is less likely to be blunted by poverty and the absence of complementary services such as clinics and personnel, the adoption of patent protection seems to induce research on diseases that are prevalent in the population.
 The relationship does not hold for less wealthy countries, regardless of patent protection.
 In other words, R&D effort is not associated with the implementation of TRIPS in lower-income countries.
-None of the coefficients on potential market size outside of the high-income category are positive or significantly greater than zero.
-These results suggest that while patent protection is effective at inducing R&D for diseases prevalent in high income countries, it is not sufficient for diseases that have no market outside the developing world.
-The difference between R&D effort directed at global diseases and neglected diseases is driven mainly by the difference in income of those affected, rather than a difference in patent protection.
+None of the coefficients on potential market size outside the high-income category are significantly greater than 0.
+These results suggest that while patent protection is effective at inducing R&D for diseases prevalent in high-income countries, it is not sufficient for diseases that have no market outside the developing world.
+The difference between R&D effort directed at global diseases and neglected diseases is driven mainly by the difference in income of those affected rather than a difference in patent protection.